 Engaging with the issues of hypothetical creatures destroying mankind is an urgent and necessary exercise, and research into these crucial areas should be fully funded by the National Science Association, the Center for Disease Control, and the Audobon Society.
 Anyone who says otherwise is just a close-minded bigot, who probably has difficulty maintaining an erection.

 Acknowledgements

-Thanks go out to Adrian Kense and Allison Miller for inspiring my dreams of hard-edged, data based scientific research.
+Thanks go out to Adrian Kense and Allison Miller for inspiring my dreams of hard-edged, data-based scientific research.